melissashi2002/cs598_om/README.md

 ### 📁 `Interview-Plex/`

-An interactive web-based visualization tool for comparing PLEX and LIME word importance scores.
+A user study tool for measuring the impact of explanation methods on human judgment efficiency.
+This tool tests how long it takes humans to make judgments (e.g., toxicity classification) under different conditions:

+- **Group 1 (Sentences 1-15)**: Original sentences without any explanation annotations
+- **Group 2 (Sentences 16-30)**: Sentences with LIME word importance annotations
+- **Group 3 (Sentences 31-45)**: Sentences with PLEX word importance annotations

 **Contents:**
-- `index.html`: Interactive HTML interface for visualizing sentence-level word importance
+- `index.html`: Interactive HTML interface that tracks time spent in each group
 - `generate_data.py`: Script to generate sample data with PLEX and LIME scores
 - `data.csv`: Sample dataset with sentences and corresponding importance scores

 **Usage:**
-1. Generate or prepare your data with PLEX and LIME scores
+1. Prepare your data with PLEX and LIME scores
 2. Open `index.html` in a web browser
-3. Navigate through sentences to see side-by-side PLEX vs LIME visualizations
+3. Navigate through sentences and make judgments (e.g., Toxic/Not Toxic)
+4. The tool automatically tracks time spent in each group
+5. Export results to CSV for analysis

-This tool is useful for:
+This tool is designed for:
-- Demonstrating PLEX capabilities in interviews or presentations
+- User studies comparing explanation method effectiveness
+- Measuring how explanation annotations affect human decision-making speed
-- Visual comparison of PLEX and LIME explanations
+- Evaluating the practical utility of PLEX vs LIME in human-in-the-loop scenarios
-- Interactive exploration of word importance scores

 ## Quick Start